Noppadon Pattama: Early life and education

 Noppadon was born in Nakhon Ratchasima and educated at Thammasat University, Bangkok, where he graduated top of his class in law in 1982 and won a Fulbright scholarship to study in the United States.

 After receiving a prestigious Ananda Mahidol Scholarship, however, he chose instead to study at King's College, University of London (LL.M.
 1990) and the University of Oxford (MA 1992).
-He was President of Thai Students’ Association in Britain 1988–1989.
-While in Britain he met Chuan Leekpai, leader of the Democrat Party, who became his political patron.
+He was the President of the Thai Students’ Association in Britain from 1988–1989.
+While in Britain, he met Chuan Leekpai, leader of the Democrat Party, who became his political patron.

-Careers
+Political career

-Returning to Thailand, Noppadon practised law in Bangkok and became Chuan's secretary during his period as Leader of the Opposition in 1995–97.
-He was elected as a Democrat Party Member of Parliament in 1996.
-He was a member of the Parliament of Thailand's Standing Committee on Foreign Affairs from 1996, and when Chuan became prime minister in 1997 he became an influential figure.
-He was Parliamentary Secretary to Foreign Minister Surin Pitsuwan in 1999–2001.
+Returning to Thailand, Noppadon practised law in Bangkok and became Chuan's secretary during his period as Leader of the Opposition from 1995–97.
+Elected as a Democrat Party Member of Parliament in 1996, he became a member of the Parliament of Thailand's Standing Committee on Foreign Affairs, and when Chuan became prime minister in 1997, he became an influential figure.
+He was Parliamentary Secretary to Foreign Minister Surin Pitsuwan from 1999–2001.

 Chuan's government was defeated at the 2001 election, and Noppadon was not re-elected to Parliament and returned to his law practice.
 In May 2006, he defected to Thaksin's Thai Rak Thai party, and was briefly Vice Minister of Natural Resources and Environment in Thaksin's government before it was deposed in the September coup.
 His defection was engineered by Thaksin's Natural Resources and Environment minister, Yongyuth Tiyapairat, also a former Democrat MP.
 He maintains he defected for "ideological reasons" and not for personal gain.

 In November 2006, Thaksin, who was in exile following the coup, appointed Noppadon as his legal adviser, in matters relating both to his status in Thailand and his business affairs in Britain and elsewhere.
-In this capacity he defended Thaksin against the National Counter Corruption Commission (NCCC), which had alleged that Thaksin's purchase of the Manchester City Football Club showed that he was concealing assets allegedly gained through corruption while in office.
+In this capacity, Noppadon defended Thaksin against the National Counter Corruption Commission (NCCC), which had alleged that Thaksin's purchase of the Manchester City Football Club showed that he was concealing assets allegedly gained through corruption while in office.
 He challenged the NCCC to examine Thaksin's asset statements, arguing that the purchase of the club was not financed by hidden wealth.
 He argued that Thaksin financed the purchase with "honest earnings" and that Thaksin was "not obliged" to declare funds held by his adult children, relatives and close associates.